dib-lab/2021-paper-metapangenomes/manuscript.md

 In particular, long nucleotide k-mers preserve similarities between closely related genomes but are brittle to evolutionary distance [@doi:10.1128/mSystems.00020-16] (CITE: Tessa).
 By using amino acid k-mers and other reduced alphabets, sequence similarities are preserved across larger evolutionary distances.
 Combining this approach with accurate open reading frame prediction from short read sequences, this method can be applied without assembly.

+**Things that need to be added to the intro:**
++ pangenome definition? utility?
++ metapangenomes can be estimated by mapping against isolate genomes, but incomplete reference databases may lead functional portions of the metapangenome unanalyzed.
+  + See delmont prochlorococcus for example of reference-based metapangenomics
++ graph introduction

 # Results